Visit the thrilling JSA tour!

 At the UNC Guard Post Three (GP 3) outside of the conference room, you would discover yourself surrounded by North Korea.
 You can take pictures of the northern mountains and villages in the near distance.
-You will be amazed by how much of the tension you can feel under your skin!
+You will be amazed by how much tension you can feel under your skin!

 JSA (Joint Security Area)

-JSA (Joint Security Area), also known as Panmunjom is one of the most popular tourist destinations in Korea and it became the center of all attention from the world when North Korean leader Kim Jong Un and South Korean President Moon Jae-in met at the border truce village of Panmunjom(JSA) to discuss unification of South and North Korea in 2018.
+JSA (Joint Security Area), also known as Panmunjom is one of the most popular tourist destinations in Korea and it became the center of all attention from the world when North Korean leader Kim Jong Un and South Korean President Moon Jae-in met at the border truce village of Panmunjom(JSA) to discuss the unification of South and North Korea in 2018.